-In Salem, MA someone left this dog tied to a bench outside the Northeast Animal Shelter in 7-degree weather.
+In Salem, Massachusetts this month, someone left this dog tied to a bench outside the Northeast Animal Shelter in 7-degree weather.

-In Detroit, MI someone abandoned a Pomeranian Mix in front of Detroit Dog Rescue.
+In Detroit, Michigan, also this month, someone abandoned a Pomeranian Mix in front of Detroit Dog Rescue.
 The dog did not survive, and the rescue is looking for clues based on this surveillance photo.

 Watchdog Mary has been inundated with messages from concerned people asking for advice about dogs they've seen left outside, even chained to doghouses, in chilly, freezing temperatures.

-Some have called police and animal control, and ended up outraged when officers decided a dog's conditions aren't that bad, and the dog remains in a snow covered yard.
+Some have called police and animal control and ended up outraged when officers decided a dog's conditions aren't that bad, and the animal remains shivering in a snow covered yard.

 So just how cold, is too cold, for a dog to be left outside?
 When is it cruel?
 When is it dangerous?

 There's basic common sense which prevails for many pet parents and officers: If it feels cold to you, unless you own a sled dog, it probably feels cold to your pooch, don't leave them outside.
 If you have to think, "Gee, is it too chilly for my dog to be out?"
-Bringing them inside certainly can't hurt.
+Experts say bringing them inside certainly can't hurt.

 Cold weather evaluation chart

-For those who need it spelled out in black and white, Tufts University, one of the top vet schools in the United States, created this Animal Condition and Care chart.
+For those who need it spelled out in black and white, the Cummings School of Veterinary Medicine at Tufts University in Massachusetts created this Animal Condition and Care chart.
 Veterinarians used scientific calculations to help evaluate when a dog may be in danger.
 (Click on the link above for the entire assessment document.)

-But if reading numbers and graphs seems too confusing, and you're still puzzled figuring out "how cold, is too cold?"
-Watchdog Mary contacted the American Medical Veterinary Association, (AMVA), a respected authority on animal care.
+If reading numbers and graphs seems too confusing, and you're still puzzled figuring out "how cold, is too cold?"
+Watchdog Mary contacted the American Medical Veterinary Association, (AMVA).

-Lori Teller, DVM, who is on the AMVA Board of Directors, told Watchdog Mary, "Dogs can die because of the cold, people should take this seriously."
+Lori Teller, DVM, who is on the AMVA Board of Directors, warned, "Dogs can die because of the cold, people should take this seriously."

-Here is a simple way to figure this out: "If it’s uncomfortable for you to be outside, then your dog may not be that tolerant," Teller said.
+Teller explained there is a simple way to figure this out: "If it’s uncomfortable for you to be outside, then your dog may not be that tolerant," she said.
 "If you have to bundle up, your dog may be cold too.
 If your dog looks miserable, or is shivering, it’s too cold."